CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 Create settlement request

 This operation creates a settlement request to withdraw available balances.
+You can include multiple merchants and cryptocurrencies in a single settlement request.

 ### Example
 ```java